Necrotizing Enterocolitis (NEC)

 - Allows poop to exit the body through the stoma into a bag outside of the body.

 When your baby is stronger, your provider will reattach the intestines and replace them in the abdomen.

 If your child is too small (weighs less than 1 pound) or too ill for surgery, your provider may place a drain (catheter) in the abdomen.
 The drain lessens symptoms by removing unhealthy or infected fluids and gas.
 If your baby still needs surgery later, the surgery will take place when your baby is bigger and healthier.

 If you are at risk for a preterm birth, you may get corticosteroid injections.
 This medication boosts an unborn baby’s health.
 It may lower your baby’s chances of lung and intestinal problems.

 Outlook / Prognosis

-What is the prognosis for necrotizing enterocolitis (NEC)?
+What is the prognosis (outlook) for people who have necrotizing enterocolitis?